Kitisplode/minecraftMod-golemFirstStone/README.md

 Craft a *Sculpted Emerald Head* with a Lodestone and Emerald blocks, then place it in a First of Brick structure in the world.

 Craft a *Sculpted Gold Head* with a Lodestone and Gold blocks, then place it in a First of Diorite structure in the world.

+You can alternatively obtain the First Heads from associated villagers in some villages.

 ---